 List of medicines that animals take

 A lot of the medications that you know and take today are actually the same ones that are given to animals, the differences come in the dosage given.
-Here are a list of some of the medications that animals take that you may recognize:
+Here is a list of some of the medications that animals take that you may recognize:

 - Aspirin (Pain reliever and fever reducer)